 In a remote area a few miles from St. Charles, Ferguson and Ousley tortured, raped then murdered Kelli Hall by shooting her in the head with a .32-caliber handgun.
 They dumped her body in a farmer's field in Maryland Heights, Missouri.

-Two weeks after the senseless and random lust killing, the owner of the St. Louis County farm stumbled across the victim's corpse near a shed.
+Two weeks after the senseless and random lust killing the owner of the St. Louis County farm stumbled across the victim's corpse near a shed.
 The teenager was naked except for a pair of socks.

 In1993 Kenneth Ousley pleaded guilty to second-degree murder.
 The judge sentenced him to life with the possibility of parole.
 Two years later Jefffrey Ferguson went on trial for kidnapping, rape and first-degree murder.
-Taking the stand on his own behalf, the sociopath claimed that he could not have participated in the rape and murder because at the time he was passed out drunk in his truck.
+Taking the stand on his own behalf the sociopath claimed that he could not have participated in the rape and murder because at the time he was passed out drunk in his truck.
 This story contradicted the defendant's confession to detectives shortly after his arrest.

 The jury found Jeffrey Ferguson guilty as charged and recommended the death penalty.
 The judge sentenced him to death in December 1995.
 (At that time most Americans were wrapped up in the O. J. Simpson double murder case.)

-After he had been in prison for a few years, Ferguson expressed deep remorse for raping and murdering the 17-year-old girl.
+After he had been in prison for a few years Mr. Ferguson expressed deep remorse for raping and murdering the 17-year-old girl.
 He also became religious, counseled inmates and helped start a prison hospice program.
 All the while his team of attorneys appealed his case to the 8th Circuit Court of Appeals and ultimately to the U.S. Supreme Court.
 They lost all of their appeals.

 Shortly after midnight on March 26, 2014, following a burst of last-minute pleas for a stay of execution, the executioner at the state prison in Bonne Terre, Missouri injected Ferguson with the lethal dose of pentobarbital.
 While several death penalty sob sisters pointed out in horror that Ferguson did not die quickly, the drug eventually did its job.